andrecorreaneto/oci-landing-zone-configuration/README.md

 This repository contains the configuration files for OCI ISV Landing Zone Architecture POD Model Blueprint, which is based on OCI Core Landing Zone (formerly known as OCI CIS Landing Zone) principles.
 In the POD model, each ISV customer gets its own copy of the application.

-The architecture diagram below depicts the single tenancy blueprint, clearly separating the ISV management plane (magenta color) from ISV customers (grey and dark pink colors) compartments.
+The architecture diagram below depicts the single tenancy blueprint, clearly separating the ISV management plane (red color) from ISV customers (blue and grey) compartments.

 ### Management Plane